Bud Flanagan: Personal life

 He met his wife Anne (known as "Curly"), daughter of Irish comedian Johnny Quinn ("The Singing Clown"), who was a dancer in "Mrs. Stacey's Young Ladies".
-They married in 1925 and in 1926 their son Buddy was born.
-Buddy died of leukaemia in Los Angeles on 29 February 1956.
+They married in Chester-le-Street in 1924 and their son Buddy was born in 1926.
+He went on to become an actor and a night club entertainer.
+Buddy died of leukaemia in Los Angeles in 1956.

+Flanagan died on 20 October 1968.
 After his death, the estate of Bud Flanagan started a charity to promote cancer research.
 A primary aim of the Bud Flanagan Leukaemia Fund is to support the Leukaemia/Myeloma Unit at the Royal Marsden Hospital in Sutton, Surrey.